 To simulate this effect, pass over the front of the brow the least times, the tail – slightly more times, and the arch the most times.

 Do not put a definite/harsh shape in the front of the brow; this makes an eyebrow look artificial.

 One thing to keep in mind is that one out of three women color their hair.

 Many women do not keep the same hair color for their entire life.

-The best thing to do is to go by the color of the hairs in the eyebrow area.
+If your client changes her hair color frequently, the best thing to do is to go by the color of the hairs in the eyebrow area.

 If you want to achieve a solid effect, select the color that complements her skin tone.